KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 ### 11.8 Final Reflection — The Laws as Tuning Forks, Not Cages

-> “No law is final.
+> No law is final.
 > Each is an unfolding of structure —
-> not a cage around the infinite.”
+> not a cage around the infinite.
 >
 > — *Attributed to Unknown*,
 > Originator of the Untimed Thread